ploomber/doc/doc/user-guide/github.md

 ## Secrets

-We generally advise users to define their secrets in an `.env` file.
-However, this isn't optimal in the case of Github deployment, since uploading an `.env` file would expose your plain secrets.

-As a result, we've created a workflow where the CLI can read secrets from your local environment.
-To take advantage of this, follow these steps:
+To avoid uploading an `.env` file to Github, you may define them in your `ploomber-cloud.json` and Ploomber Cloud will read them from your environment variables.
+Here are the steps:

 1. Set secrets as environment variables using `export key=value`
 2. Define secret keys in `ploomber-cloud.json` under `secret-keys`
+3. Define the secrets in your Github actions config `.yaml` file
-3. Push your code to deploy
+4. Push your code to deploy

 For example, if I had two secrets, `key1` and `key2`, I would first set them as environment variables: